 Venomous but not dangerous

 Like many other rays, cownoses have one or two venomous barbed spines at the base of the tail that they wield in self-defense.
-These rays aren't considered dangerous to humans, though, because the venom is not fatal and the fish seldom rest on the bottom, reducing their likelihood of being stepped on—the most common run-in between rays and people.
+These rays aren't considered dangerous to humans, though, because the venom is not fatal.
+They also seldom rest on the bottom, reducing their likelihood of being stepped on—the most common run-in between rays and people.
 While they live in warm or temperate coastal waters, they tend to swim at the surface.
-The cownose rays in Stingray Touch have had their spines clipped in a procedure similar to clipping fingernails.
+The cownose rays in Stingray Touch have had their spines clipped, similar to clipping fingernails.